How to Use and Care for your Butternutbaby Nappies

 - Dry Pailing (open air) – This is our recommended method and works on the principle that an open air environment with plenty of oxygen is less likely to grow bacteria and smell.
 It is also better for your nappies.
 For this you need a plastic or coated metal basket in your laundry.
 (Ideally you want more holes than solid area – the more airflow the better).
 Hang the separated parts of the nappies on the sides of the basket at first to allow them to at least partially air dry, moving them to the bottom of the basket as you add new nappies to the sides of the basket.

-- Dry Bucket or Bag- being the exact opposite of the above.
-Simply place the used, rinsed nappies in a sealed bucket or watertight bag to await washing.
-This WILL smell when you open it, and lack of oxygen makes it a more bacteria friendly environment so needs to be at least pre-washed daily, but if you do not have a suitable place to keep an open air system, then this is the next best option
+- Dry Bucket or Bag - being the exact opposite of the above, simply place the used nappies in a sealed bucket or wet-bag to await washing.
+This option needs to be at least pre-washed daily, but if you do not have a suitable place to keep an open air system, then this is the next best option

-- Wet Pail- is exactly as it sounds.
+- Wet Pail / Soaking - is exactly as it sounds.
 A nappy bucket with water in it to soak the nappies while they wait.
-Yes this is what our mothers did, BUT you need to be aware that
+Yes this is what our grandmothers did, BUT you need to be aware that

 - the nappies they used were different and

-- our washing machines now are so much better
+- our washing machines and washing soaps are so much better

 Whichever solution you choose, we suggest that you remove any inserts/boosters immediately and process separately.
 It is easier and better to wash the parts separated.